redewiedergabe/corpus/resources/docs/main_release_statistics.md

 ![rw_Types](/resources/docs/img/rw_type.png)

+Direct and free indirect ST&WR are clearly more common in fictional texts.
+Free indirect even occurs almost exclusively there, but is very infrequent in general, due to the historical nature of our corpus.
+Indirect and reported ST&WR on the other hand are more frequent in non-fictional texts, though the difference is not as pronounced.

 ## STWR medium

 ![rw_Media](/resources/docs/img/rw_medium.png)

 The graphic only shows the most frequent ambigous category "speech/writing" (ambigous between speech and writing).
 The other ambigous combinations are much less frequent.
+Speech representation is dominant in fictional texts and writing in non-fictional ones.
+The latter is due to book reviews and to written communication often being a topic in news stories.
+The high percentage of speech/writing also indicates that the medium tends to be underspecified and probably considered less important than the represented content in non-fiction.